 How to block common AI crawlers with the Raptive Ads WordPress plugin

-The Raptive Ads WordPress plugin (version 3.6.0 and above) makes it easy to block AI crawlers from companies like OpenAI, Facebook, Anthropic, and Google that scrape and train on your content without consent or compensation.
+The Raptive Ads WordPress plugin (version 3.6.0 and above) makes it easy to manage AI crawlers on your site by adding rules to your robots.txt file.

-This guide provides step-by-step instructions on how to enable these settings to protect your content.
+This guide provides step-by-step instructions for enabling these settings to protect your content.

 Not using WordPress or the Raptive Ads plugin?
 Check out our guide on how to manually block common AI crawlers.